adriangb/di/docs/wiring.md

 There are two important concepts in `di` to handle this input:

 - Binds: are used to swap out one dependency for another, which can be used to swap out an interface / protocol / ABC for a concrete implementation.
-- Markers: usually `Depends(...)` which tell `di` how to construct the dependency (e.g. calling a function) as well as carrying other meteadata (like the scope, which you will see more about later on).
+- Markers: usually `Depends(...)` which tell `di` how to construct the dependency (e.g. calling a function) as well as carrying other metadata (like the scope, which you will see more about later on).

 Here is an example that makes use of both: